 4.1.1 General

-The DL and UL max data rate supported by the UE is calculated by band or band combinations supported by the UE.
+The DL, UL and SL max data rate supported by the UE is calculated by band or band combinations supported by the UE.
 A UE supporting NR (NR SA, MR-DC) shall support the calculated DL and UL max data rate defined in 4.1.2.
+A UE supporting NR sidelink communication shall support the calculated SL max data rate defined in 4.1.x.

-4.1.2 Supported max data rate
+4.1.2 Supported max data rate for DL/UL

 For NR, the approximate data rate for a given number of aggregated carriers in a band or band combination is computed as follows.